Friday, May 24, 2013

 Time For The Adventure To End

-The biggest leap for us during the entire six years was setting off from Key West for the three day and three night trip to Mexico.
+The biggest leap for us during the entire six years was setting off from Key West for the three-day and three-night trip to Mexico.
 Our buddy boat had to cancel due to medical issues just days before our departure, so we set off alone.
 That trip really built our confidence and set the stage for exploring Central America.

 Guatemala became our home port of sorts as we left Ariel there during two hurricane seasons.
 We came to love Guatemala and toured inland in Guatemala more so than any other country we visited.
 The cruising community on the Rio Dulce is large and active, so it was never boring.

-After we arrived in Rock Hall, Maryland we immediately started unloading our stuff.
-It took three trips, once with a rental car and twice with our SUV to cart off everything, and each time we were packed to capacity.
-Ariel has been put on the market and we are back working on our gardens and landscaping.
-We plan to meet with a builder later this year to replace the small beyond salvage house that came with the property.
+After we arrived in Rock Hall, Maryland, we immediately started unloading our stuff.
+It took three trips, once with a rental car and twice with our SUV, to cart off everything, and each time we were packed to capacity.
+Ariel has been put on the market, and we are back working on our gardens and landscaping.
+We plan to meet with a builder later this year to replace the small, beyond-salvage house that came with the property.

 We feel so fortunate to have had the opportunity to cruise.
 We are often asked if we are going to miss it.
 We don't feel that way.
 We enjoyed it immensely and have so many fond memories, but we have turned to the next chapter and are too engaged in that to spend time thinking about alternatives.

-This, needless to say is the last posting for this blog.
+This, needless to say, is the last posting for this blog.

 "Fair Winds And Following Seas" ~ /) ~